-- 1. Government approved site plan with Site area, Built-up/FAR area and Parking details - 2.
-Fit for occupancy certificate from the local competent authority or project Architect as applicable - 3.
+- 1. Government approved final site plan with Site area, Built-up/FAR area and Parking details. - 2.
+Fit for occupancy certificate from the project Architect - 3.
 No Objection Certificate from Chief Fire Officer or local competent authority as applicable - 4.
-Environmental Clearance Certificate / Environmental Impact Assessment report from competent authority as applicable - 5.
-Alternatively, provide owner declaration stating that the building follows the requirements of the local bylaws and required compliances from all the local competent authorities are in place
+Environmental Clearance Certificate/ Environmental Impact Assessment report from competent authority as applicable